martin-ez/Embedded-Custom-Object-Detection/README.md

 sudo pip3 install --upgrade pip
 ```

-OpenCV, Protobuf and Tensorflow need to be installed in the device.
-User EdjeElectronics on Github writed [this detailed tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi) on how to install them, you can follow steps 1 through 4.
-At the end of step 4 you will be instruct to reboot the Raspberry Pi, do so and then return to this file.
+OpenCV, Protobuf and Tensorflow need to be installed on the device.
+User EdjeElectronics on Github wrote [this detailed tutorial](https://github.com/EdjeElectronics/TensorFlow-Object-Detection-on-the-Raspberry-Pi) on how to install them, you can follow steps 1 through 4.
+At the end of step 4 you will be instructed to reboot the Raspberry Pi, do so and then return to this file.

 ### Project structure
 We will create the folder structure for the project.
 First create a root folder (You can name this folder however you'd like):